 Bar graph compares developed market yields with their five-year averages (in table).

-- U.S. bond yields climbed in the first half of 2021 supported by fiscal stimulus and successful vaccine developments.
+- U.S. bond yields have climbed, supported by fiscal stimulus and successful vaccine developments.

-- We still expect yields to climb further in the fourth quarter, but consolidation in yields may occur at times.
+- We still expect yields to climb further throughout 2022, but consolidation in yields may occur at times.